betterFORM/eXist-ca/README.md

 ## Requirements
 Users must be able to:

-a. create root certificate (create trust chain)
+* create root certificate (create trust chain)
-b. create client certificates
+* create client certificates
-c. revoke certificate
+* revoke certificate
-d. renew certificate
+* renew certificate

 ### Other
 * The application is ideally delivered as a single package and must be easy to install on all operating systems.